 Who is Navient?

-Navient is a student loan servicer.
+Navient is one of the nation's largest federal student loan servicer.
 They also provide asset management and business processing solutions to a number of education, healthcare, and Government clients.
 The government entities they deal with range from the federal, local and state levels.

 There have been a number of lawsuits filed against them and they have a history of unhappy borrowers who complain about the way they had their loans serviced by Navient.